Vegan Japanese

 cabbage being cut into 1cm strips

-Prepare the cabbage by cutting out the tough core, then shredding the leaves into ribbons about 1 cm wide.
+vi) Then shred the leaves into ribbons about 1 cm wide.
 This way they soften quickly but still give texture.

 spring onions being sliced into thin discs

-Move on to the red pepper.
-Halve and remove the seeds, top and white membrane, then cut the flesh into thin strips.
-Finally, trim the spring onion, peel off the outer layer if it looks tough, and slice it thinly on the diagonal.
+viii) Trim the spring onion, peel off the outer layer if it looks tough, and slice it thinly on the diagonal.
 This will be used as a garnish when serving.

 shredded pink pickled ginger in a small glass dish

-If you're using pickled ginger, slice it thinly now so it's ready to scatter over your noodles at the end.
+ix) If you're using pickled ginger, slice it thinly now so it's ready to scatter over your noodles at the end.

-Step 3.
-Cook the Quorn
+3. Fry Quorn

 quorn being fried in a frying pan

-Heat the oil in a large pan or wok over medium-high.
+i) Heat the oil in a large pan or wok over medium-high.
 Add the Quorn pieces straight in and fry for 3-4 minutes until they've got a bit of colour and crisp on the edges.
 Season with salt and pepper.

 Tip: Don't overcrowd the pan - give the Quorn space so it crisps up instead of steaming.

-Step 4.
-Add the veg
+4. Add the veg

 onion, garlic and quorn frying in a pan